jackyzha0/jackyzha0.github.io/content/thoughts/Jestermaxxing.md

 Intellectual playfulness also has some clear epistemic functionality for us

 - intellectually playful exploration sometimes can better serve the goal of finding the truth, than will exploration that is strictly aimed at finding the truth
-- it functions against epistemic traps: belief systems that undermine our epistemic efforts, leaving us stuck inside them
+- it functions against epistemic traps: a belief system that re-directs good-faith inquiry to bad results.
+An epistemic trap manipulates background beliefs to fend off contrary evidence.

 Examples of epistemic traps: